oils-for-unix/oils/README.md

     benchmarks/       # Benchmarks should be run on multiple machines. metrics/          # Metrics don't change between machines (e.g. code size) build/            # Build automation
-      dev.sh          # For development builds, running CPython devtools/         # For Oil developers (not end users) release.sh      # Documents the release process.
+      oil-defs/       # Files that define our slice of CPython. dev.sh          # For development builds, running CPython devtools/         # For Oil developers (not end users) release.sh      # Documents the release process.